-“It’s something I’ve often wondered about,” she explained awkwardly.
+“It’s something I’ve often wondered about.”
+Her fingers clutched tightly at the blanket around her shoulders.
 “But I never quite… I never felt able to say.”

 He sighed, and for a moment she thought he wasn’t going to answer, but then he began to speak.
 “We met in Truro - she was shopping with her mother.
 She was just sixteen, I barely twenty, and I thought she was the most beautiful thing I’d ever seen.”

 Demelza sat silent, wishing she hadn’t started this.
 But she had, so now she had to listen.